DanielZerihon/DevOpsEdgePythonExercise/README.md

    cd DevOpsEdgePythonExercise
    ```

-2. Create a `.env` file in the root directory and add the following environment variables:
+2. Define the environment variables in the `.env` file, as the following:
    ```
    SLACK_TOKEN=<your_slack_token>
    aws_access_key_id=<your_aws_access_key_id>